partiql/partiql-beamline/partiql-beamline-book/src/getting-started/what-is-beamline.md

 ### Stochastic Processes

-PartiQL Beamline models data generation as **stochastic processes** — mathematical models that describe systems that appear to vary randomly over time.
+Beamline models data generation as **stochastic processes** — mathematical models that describe systems that appear to vary randomly over time.
 This approach allows it to:

 - Generate data that follows realistic patterns